Ariki/guessproj/README.rst

 ------

-The default output of the program is a projstring in which approximated values of parameters are replaced with exact values determined by the script, and a list of residual errors for each point.
+The default output of the program is a projstring in which approximated values of parameters are replaced with the exact values found by the script, and a list of residual errors for each point.
+Other forms of output can be specified using program options.